Kernix13/vision-grid-express/README.md

 2️⃣ Board page:

-1. I need a modal for saved images - something similar but different than the home page modal -> a slider/lightbox
+1. I need a modal for saved images - something similar but different than the home page modal -> a slider/lightbox - open from Settings or clicking on an image in the DOM
 2. I need an editable text field for goal/affirmation for each saved image that can be edited in the modal
+3. Start a slideshow of just the images, and/or the images + text
+4. Allow user to set the timing for the slideshow
+5. Have another editable text field (H2/blockquote) in the lightbox/slider view with a max-character count where the user can enter a single sentence/statement for each image
+6. Ability to name/rename boards

 3️⃣ Both pages/site wide: